 - Performance Expectation HS-LS2-2.
 Use mathematical representations to support and revise explanations based on evidence about factors affecting biodiversity and populations in ecosystems of different scales. - Disciplinary Core Idea HS-LS2.C.
 A complex set of interactions within an ecosystem can keep its numbers and types of organisms relatively constant over long periods of time under stable conditions. - Science and Engineering Practice 2.
-Developing and Using Models: Develop, revise, and/or use a model based on evidence to illustrate and/or predict the relationships between systems or between components of a system. - Science and Engineering Practice 4.
-Analyzing and Interpreting Data: Analyze data using tools, technologies, and/or models in order to make valid and reliable scientific claims or determine an optimal design solution.
+Developing and Using Models: Develop, revise, and/or use a model based on evidence to illustrate and/or predict the relationships between systems or between components of a system.

 52 Source: Adapted from "Lego® Forest Density Lab" in Forest Surveying and Silviculture by Dr. Wynn Cudmore.
 Northwest Center for Sustainable Resources.
 Chemeketa Community College.
-Available at http://learnforests.org/sites/default/files/SpecialTopics1.pdf.
+Available at https://learnforests.org/sites/default/files/SpecialTopics1.pdf.